-- Several new characters were assigned appropriate binary properties Diacritic, STerm, Terminal_Punctuation, or the contributory Other_Alphabetic. - The newly encoded CJK unified ideographs were assigned the Ideographic and Unified_Ideograph properties. - The four New Tai Lue pre-base vowel signs, U+19B5..U+19B7 and U+19BA, were assigned the Logical_Order_Exception property, as they precede their associated consonants in the new, visual order encoding model for New Tai Lue. - The Other_Alphabetic assignment of all New Tai Lue vowels signs and tone marks was removed, as it became redundant for their classification as Alphabetic, which derives directly from the new General_Category property values of those characters in the visual order encoding model.
+- Several new characters were assigned appropriate binary properties Diacritic, STerm, Terminal_Punctuation, or the contributory Other Alphabetic. - The newly encoded CJK unified ideographs were assigned the Ideographic and Unified_Ideograph properties. - The four New Tai Lue pre-base vowel signs, U+19B5..U+19B7 and U+19BA, were assigned the Logical_Order_Exception property, as they precede their associated consonants in the new, visual order

+- encoding model for New Tai Lue. - The Other_Alphabetic assignment of all New Tai Lue vowels signs and tone marks was removed, as it became redundant for their classification as Alphabetic, which derives directly from the new General Category property values of those characters in the visual order encoding model. - All of the assigned characters in the Tags block, except for the stateful controls U+E0001 LANGUAGE TAG and U+E007F CANCEL TAG, were reinstated to non-deprecated, for use in emoji contexts.